-The town is graced by architecture from the early 1860s to the early 20th century.
-Some buildings are open during the annual tour in late April to early May.
+The town is graced by architecture from the early 1860s to the early 1900s.
+Some buildings are open during the annual tour in the spring.

 Belton also is home to the University of Mary Hardin-Baylor, established in 1845 when Texas was still an independent republic.
 Students present a celebrated Easter pageant annually.